hm-y/logs-analysis/README.md

     -- Unzip newsdata.zip first in order to extract newsdata.sql
    - Import the file into the news database using the following psql command:
     -- psql -d news -f newsdata.sql
    - Add the necessary views, which are shared below, to the database
+   -- view_articles holds the article paths & the count of the views for each article, err_percentages holds the days and the error percentages of those days
    - Run the file analysis.py
     -- $ python analysis.py
    - Now, it is ready!